Skip to content

 Stage I Loss: $\(\mathcal{L}_{\text{rec}} = \sum_{i=0}^{N-1} \lambda_{[m,a]} \times \mathcal{L}_{\text{psnr}}(\tilde{M}_i, M_i) + \mathcal{L}_{\text{gan}}(\tilde{M}, M)\)$

-• \(\mathcal{L}_{\text{psnr}}\): Differentiable PSNR approximation loss
+• \(\mathcal{L}_{\text{psnr}}\): Differentiable PSNR approximation loss.

-• \(\mathcal{L}_{\text{gan}}\): LSGAN \(\ell_2\) adversarial loss
+• \(\mathcal{L}_{\text{gan}}\): LSGAN \(\ell_2\) adversarial loss.

-Stage II Loss: \(\mathcal{L}_{\text{grad}}\) (grading binary cross-entropy)
+Stage II Loss: \(\mathcal{L}_{\text{grad}}\) (Grading Binary Cross-Entropy).

-Training Configuration: - Backbone: NAFNet - Optimiser: AdamW, lr=1e-4 - Batch size: 48 - 300 epochs per stage, 8×4090 GPUs, total training time: 2.38 days
+Training Configuration: - Backbone: NAFNet. - Optimizer: AdamW, lr=1e-4. - Batch size: 48. - 300 epochs per stage, 8×4090 GPUs, total training time of 2.38 days.

 Key Experimental Results